by Kevin Rabida . January 31st, 2017

 Photoshop is the photo editing and manipulation software.
-Its many functions and its capabilities has cemented its place in the design world.
-Heck, even the word “Photoshop” is in itself, a verb, much like “Google”.
+Its many functions and its capabilities have cemented its place in the design world.
+Heck, even the word “Photoshop” is a verb, much like “Google”.

-But while Photoshop is the omnipresent photo editing software, Adobe’s recent moves (READ: Creative Cloud) has prompted some people to look for alternatives to the software.
+But while Photoshop is the omnipresent photo editing software, Adobe’s recent moves (READ: Creative Cloud) have prompted some people to look for alternatives to the software.
 Let’s face it.
-Photoshop is pricey, and the subscription based model for Photoshop CC makes it a bit heavier on the wallet.
+Photoshop is pricey, and the subscription-based model for Photoshop CC makes it a bit heavier on the wallet.

 I’ve compiled some of the more prominent alternatives to Adobe Photoshop.
 Check them out below.

 The list would never be complete unless we mention “GNU Image Manipulation Program” or GIMP for short.
-In my opinion, it is the best Photoshop alternative you’ll ever find.
+I think it is the best Photoshop alternative you’ll ever find.

 The software supports a wide range of operating systems and file formats.
-It also gives you access to a full set of tools not unlike those features found on Photoshop.
-And if you really want that Photoshop feel, there’s a theme that makes GIMP mimic the Photoshop Interface.
+Unlike Photoshop’s features, it also gives you access to a full set of tools.
+And if you really want that Photoshop feels, there’s a theme that makes GIMP mimic the Photoshop Interface.

-Ever wish you could edit photos without the need to exiting your browser and opening up your photo editing software?
+Ever wish you could edit photos without the need to exit your browser and open up your photo editing software?
 Enter Pixlr, the best internet-based photo editing tool.

-With hundreds of effects and overlays, as well as the usual image editing functionalities, Pixlr is indeed a great free alternative to Photoshop.
+With hundreds of effects and overlays and the usual image editing functionalities, Pixlr is a great free alternative to Photoshop.
 Of course, you’ll need a good amount of RAM because this will definitely double your Chrome/Firefox memory.
 Pixlr is also available for iOS and Android.

 Seashore is another open-source photo editing tool, this time exclusive for Mac.
 It is based on Mac’s Cocoa framework.
-It features gradients, textures and anti-aliasing for both text and brush strokes as well as supports multiple layers and alpha channel editing.
+It features gradients, textures, and anti-aliasing for both text and brush strokes and supports multiple layers and alpha channel editing.

-Seashore is based around GIMP’s technology, although not quite as powerful.
-It aims to serve the most basic image editing needs, so if you’re not doing anything advanced, Seashore is perfect for you.
+Seashore is based on GIMP’s technology, although not quite as powerful.
+It aims to serve the most basic image editing needs, so Seashore is perfect for you if you’re not doing anything advanced.

 Do you know other free Adobe Photoshop alternatives?
-Share us your thoughts below.
+Share your thoughts below.

 Kevin is a reader first, a writer second, and a gamer somewhere in between.
 When not rooting for Tyrion Lannister for the Iron Throne, he's probably writing some morbid short story.
 He enjoys some surreal art, clever advertising campaigns, and a warm cup of coffee while reading Murakami.